 Skip advert

 Evo rating

-In a world of Range Rovers, Bentaygas, Cayennes and Q8s it’s easy to look over the more humble offerings in the premium SUV sector, with buyers inclined to step down a sector to the Kodiaqs and Q5s of this world instead.
+In a world of Range Rovers, Bentley Bentaygas, Porsche Cayennes and Audi Q8s it’s easy to look over the more humble offerings in the premium SUV sector, with buyers inclined to step down a sector to the Kodiaqs and Q5s instead.
 But there’s one large, luxury SUV that, while it might not have the most fashionable of name tags, still wears a classless badge and, despite many walking past it to go on and buy an older, worn out rival, it's one of the best you can buy if your requirements are more function over fashion.
-If you don’t like the wonky rear plate on a Land Rover Discovery 5, VWs Touareg is for you.
-In fact, it’s possibly the better car for many who buy the alternatives.
+It might be nearing the end of its life, but the third-generation Volkswagen Touareg is just as dependable as ever.

 Advertisement - Article continues below

-VW’s SUV had a sizable update last year (the third generation was introduced in 2018) that included a new look inside and out, although it varies only slightly from its familiar look of old, and gained an armful of technology and powertrain updates.
-It still shares much of its core construction with other models in the VW Group portfolio from Audi to Lamborghini, although it remains the value proposition with prices starting from £68,065 (yes, that price and value are a stretch).
+VW’s SUV had a sizable update a few years ago that included a new look inside and out, and despite being almost a decade old, it still looks good, sturdy even.
+Its design varies only slightly from previous models but-post 2024 cars gained an armful of technology and powertrain updates.
+It still shares much of its core construction with other models in the VW Group portfolio from Audi to Lamborghini, although it remains the value proposition relative to other offerings in the segment.

+Skip advert